PrakharQuant/Risk-Indices-AS-FH/README.md

 > **Live Demo →** [riskindices.streamlit.app](https://your-app.streamlit.app)

-AlphaRisk computes two **axiomatic, decision-theoretic risk indices** — the **Aumann-Serrano (AS) Index** and the **Foster-Hart (FH) Index** — for any asset fetchable via Yahoo Finance.
+AlphaRisk computes two **axiomatic, decision-theoretic risk indices** : the **Aumann-Serrano (AS) Index** and the **Foster-Hart (FH) Index** — for any asset fetchable via Yahoo Finance.
 These measures are grounded in expected-utility theory and provide guarantees that the Sharpe ratio fundamentally cannot: they are monotone under first- and second-order stochastic dominance, and the FH index directly implies a *bankruptcy-avoidance wealth threshold*.

 ---

 ## Motivation

 The Sharpe ratio is mean-variance and implicitly assumes Gaussian returns.
-Real asset returns — especially crypto, options, and emerging markets — exhibit **fat tails, skewness, and excess kurtosis** that Sharpe ignores entirely.
+Real asset returns, especially crypto, options, and emerging markets, exhibit **fat tails, skewness, and excess kurtosis** that Sharpe ignores entirely.
 The AS and FH indices instead operate directly on the **full empirical return distribution**, making them robust to higher moments by construction.

 | Property | Sharpe Ratio | AS Index | FH Index |
 |---|:---:|:---:|:---:|